 - Drawing connections between the aftermath of the 1918 Flu pandemic and what we might come to see in the aftermath of the COVID pandemic

-1. The lingering and often devastating physical effects in 1918 Flu survivors, including “the disease of criminals” in children
+- The lingering and often devastating physical effects in 1918 Flu survivors.
+This included “the Disease of Criminals” in children

-2. How the children’s extreme changed behavior made it clear: Issues of biology over “character” were in evidence.
+- How affected children’s extreme changed behavior made it clear: Issues of biology over “character” were in evidence.
 This was revolutionary.
 So was the idea that children needed neurological care.